ocoretech/CTF-workbook/VulnForum.md

 * Here on the homepage we can see another comment in the group by John, who is the admin.

-* We try to do the same thing to login as john, by creating hi user and login credential, but it doesn't work.
+* We try to do the same thing to login as John, by creating his user and login credential, but it doesn't work.

 ![John](john.png "D:\CTF Images\VulnForum\john.png")

-* Let's head towards the conversation of toby and john.
+* Let's head towards the conversation of Toby and John.

 ![Conversation](Convo.png "D:\CTF Images\VulnForum\Convo.png")